-Week 4 - Internship & Campus Consultation - 25 Mar 2024
+Week 4 - Internship & Campus Consultation - 29 Jul 2024

-Friday: Compulsory on-campus timetabled consultation.
-Please check your timetable.

-Meet with your campus tutor regarding your organisational overview and proposed cognate project and other assessments.

-Please prepare and bring along a onepage description of your more advanced thoughts and observations regarding your host company's structure and possible cognate issues to explore.
-Feel free to use bullet points but this needs to be more detailed than the half-page from Week
+Friday: Compulsory on-campus timetabled workshop 9.30am -12.30pm.
+This workshop is very important as it continues to address the key literature and models necessary for your assignments, in which you analyse your host company.
+Please prepare and bring along a halfpage description of your initial thoughts and observations regarding your host company's structure and possible cognate issues to explore.
+Feel free to use bullet points - this is a discussion starter.

-Please refer to Weeks 1 and 2 for reading material relevant at this point in time.

-Monday to Thursday: At your host company.
-Remember to keep a log/diary of your activities and learning in the host company as that will help you with your reflective assessment 3.
+Monday to Thursday: The company placement of most students has started on Monday of Week 2.
+Start keeping a log/diary of your activities and learning in the host company as that will help you with your reflective assessment 3.